api3dao/old-api3-docs/docs/chainapi/user-guides/deployments.md

 deployment process. <br/> <img src="../assets/images/new-deployment.png" width="22%"/>

-## New Deployment
+## Integrations

 The deployment will use an [integration](./integrations.md) you have already created to define and deploy an Airnode to a cloud provider of your choice.

 ### Name

 Name the deployment.
-You won’t able to change this after saving the deployment.
+**You won’t be able to change this after saving the deployment.**

+### Integration

+This is where you will select which integration(s) that you want to use, the version of the integration and the notes you captured during the integration associated with that version.

-### Cloud Provider Settings
+## Cloud Provider Settings

 Select the desired cloud provider and the region the Airnode should be deployed to.

+### Cloud provider

+Select the desired cloud provider.

+### Region

+Select the desired region for your cloud provider.

-Additionally, decide which Airnode version to use.
+### Airnode version

+The latest Airnode version will be selected by default and we recommend you leave it on the latest version unless you have a specific reason to select an older version.

-## Add APIs and Networks
+## Networks

-Here you will define the integration to use and which networks (chains) the Airnode will respond to.
+Here you will define which networks (chains) the Airnode will respond to.

+### Mainnets

+These are actual chains that process actual transactions.

-### APIs
+### Testnets

-Select the desire integration.
+These are test networks that can be used for testing your deployment and integrations.

-### Networks
+### Network

-Select the desired network (chain) that the Airnode will respond to.
+Here you will see all the networks (chains) that are supported and your Airnode will respond to.

-### No. of provider

-How many blockchain providers does the integration use.
+### Public Providers

+These are publicly available RPC URLs that provide access to the blockchain network.
+There is no cost while using them.

+### User Provided

+These are private RPC URLs, controlled either by yourself or a blockchain provider, that provide access to the blockchain network.

 ## Review Configuration

 Review the deployment configuration before continuing.
-Go back to make changes.
+Go back to make changes if needed.

 ## Download and Deploy